shreyareddi/jekyll-now/about.md

 ---

 Hello!
 Here's the TL;DR about me:
-- CS-Math major '26 @ Harvey Mudd College
+- CS-Math '26 @ Harvey Mudd College
-- described as a great leader and teacher by past coaches
+- described as a great leader w/ the drive to get things done by past coaches
 - qualified to teach complex concepts to anyone!
   - I'm a great teacher!
 Exactly what you need in a PM or any helpful team member